There are three reasons why you may not be able to successfully import from Smartsheet:

 A. You don't have Office Timeline version 3.1.05 or newer.

 B. You are behind a corporate firewall that's preventing access to Smartsheet.

 C. You need to run PowerPoint with additional permissions.

 Try the following solutions (A, B, C) in this order:

 A. Make sure you have Office Timeline version 3.08.01 or newer

-To check what version you have installed, in PowerPoint on the Office Timeline ribbon, click Help > About.
+To check what version you have installed, open PowerPoint and, on the Office Timeline ribbon, click Help > About.